 After you’ve been injured at work, or you discover you have a medical condition caused by workplace conditions, you should report the injury or illness to your employer right away.
 Make it clear that you were hurt on the job.
 Some state laws simply say that you should give this notice immediately or as soon as practical, but most states give a more specific deadline, usually within 10 to 90 days.
 In many states, however, it won’t count against you if you didn’t make a written report, as long as your employer actually knew about the injury.

 After you report your injury or illness, you’ll usually have to file a workers’ comp claim with the state workers’ comp agency (although your employer may take care of this step in some states).
 The deadlines for filing claims are typically in the range of one to three years after the injury.
 But some states allow even more time.
-In Wisconsin, for example, the deadline is six years from the injury date, but there’s no time limit for certain serious injuries like permanent brain damage (Wis.
-Stat. § 102.17(4) (2018)).
+In Wisconsin, for example, the deadline is six years from the date of a sudden injury, but there’s no time limit for certain serious injuries like permanent brain damage (Wis.
+Stat. § 102.17(4) (2020)).
 If you employer provided some medical benefits before you filed a claim, the time period for filing may not start until those benefits stop.

 Many states include a few limited exceptions to the time limits for filing claims, including when the injured employee couldn’t file a claim right away because:

 The time period of filing a workers’ comp claim may be stretched out considerably for occupational diseases (illnesses that result from workplace conditions) or cumulative trauma (injuries that develop over time from work activities, such as repetitive strain or stress injuries).
-Often, state law requires that you report the claim within a certain period of time after the last “injurious exposure” (such as exposure to asbestos) or after you first learned that your condition could be related to your employment.
+Often, state law requires that you report the claim within a certain period of time after the last “injurious exposure” (such as exposure to asbestos or to the coronavirus) or after you first learned that your condition could be related to your employment.
 In California, for example, you must file a claim within one year after the date of injury.
 But in the case of an occupational disease or cumulative injury, the injury date is when you first experienced disability (often when you missed work or had to get medical treatment) and you knew or should’ve known it was caused by work.
 (Cal.
-Labor Code § 5412 (2018).)
-In Wisconsin, you have 12 years to file a claim for an occupational disease (Wis.
-Stat. § 102.17(4) (2018).)
+Labor Code § 5412 (2020).)

 Don't hesitate to file a claim even if your workplace injury seems mild or moderate at first.
 It could get worse later, as often happens with back conditions.
 If you file a claim and the condition improves on its own, the claim will simply close—no harm done.
 But if you wait to file, you could lose the chance to get workers’ comp benefits after it gets worse and you realize that you need to miss work and get medical treatment.